dillionmegida/dillionmegida.com/src/pages/p/82. how-did-you-get-your-first-job-as-junior-developer/index.md

 The inspiration is for developers to share their stories, and other developers looking to get their first jobs can pick tips from these stories to improve their job application process.

-I'll also be sharing a summary and notes on my website of these interviews.
+I'll also be sharing a summary and notes on my website for these interviews.

 ## Interview with [Dillion Megida](/)